mikerobiology/quote-me-on-that/README.md

 quote-me-on-that
 ================

-A program to store/edit vendor quotes on a spreadsheet.
+A program to store/edit vendor quotes on a spreadsheet or django database.

-Each item on spreadsheet has a quote, which has an expiration date.
+Each item in spreadsheet/database has a quote, which has an expiration date.

 Needs:
 ------